 But what if the tables have turned and now you are the one whose brake failure caused a car accident and you have a hard time trying to convince the other party that your brakes were faulty or defective?
 Yes, saying that they could not control their car because of faulty brakes is a very common lie motorists tell one another after a collision, but in some cases, defective brakes can actually become the cause of a motor vehicle accident.

-And today, our Pittsburgh brake failure accident attorney from SMA Law Group is going to discuss how you can (a) convince the other motorist that your brakes unexpectedly ceased to operate properly, (b) convince your insurance company and the insurer of the other driver that you were not negligent, and (c) sue the manufacturer of your automobile for the defect sue or the mechanic who failed to properly inspect and maintain your vehicle and its parts and components.
+And today, our Pittsburgh brake failure accident attorney from SMT Legal is going to discuss how you can (a) convince the other motorist that your brakes unexpectedly ceased to operate properly, (b) convince your insurance company and the insurer of the other driver that you were not negligent, and (c) sue the manufacturer of your automobile for the defect sue or the mechanic who failed to properly inspect and maintain your vehicle and its parts and components.

 We don’t get paid unless you get paid.

 Contact us today for a free case evaluation.